-Alarm receipt is based on the number of emergency calls handled by each PSAP during the graded year.
+Alarm receipt is based on the number of valid emergency calls handled by each PSAP during the graded year.
+"Emergency calls" are considered any call that requires the dispatch of emergency personnel or resources, including EMS, Fire, or Police.
 Credit for this area may be earned based on two methods.
 If PSAPs involved in the alarm receipt process can provide Call Detail Report (CDR) data that show the % of calls received that meet the criteria of NFPA 1221, this actual call performance data can be used to calculate credits, but if CDR data is not available, a call volume matrix (CVM) will be used.